 The Society works closely with the Canal & River Trust to ensure the ongoing maintenance of the local system.
 The BCNS has C&RT recognised self supervising workparty status.
 We hold regular workparties throughout the year using the society’s purpose built 38ft workboat Phoenix paired with open butty Crow.
 In September 2009, in recognition of its work, The BCNS was one of ten national recipients of British Waterways Volunteer Awards.

 Since 2008 The BCNS, in partnership with Coombeswood Canal Trust (CCT), has operated the historic British Waterways workboat Atlas and butty Malus.
 Restoration and maintenance are ongoing, and we welcome anyone interested in historic boats to join us.

 Why not join us and help us conserve this valuable labyrinth of canals and its heritage for the benefit of everyone.
-Follow this link for details and an application form.
+Go to the “Contact” page for more details.

 The BCNS was established as a Registered Charity (charity number: 1091760) in 1968.
 In 2002 we reconstituted as a Company Limited by Guarantee (company number: 4306537).